MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 For more information about the whole stack, also [see the official Pacemaker documentation page](http://clusterlabs.org/doc/) on the Clusterlabs site.

 ### Pacemaker concepts and terminology
-This section will document the common concepts and terminology for a Pacemaker implementation.
+This section documents the common concepts and terminology for a Pacemaker implementation.

 #### Node
 A node is a server participating in the cluster.
 A Pacemaker cluster natively supports up to 16 nodes.
 This can be exceeded if Corosync is not running on additional nodes, but Corosync is required for SQL Server.
 Therefore, the maximum number of nodes a cluster can have for any SQL Server-based configuration is 16; this is the Pacemaker limit, and has nothing to do with maximum limitations for AGs or FCIs imposed by SQL Server.
 See the individual documentation for AGs and FCIs for limitations that are specific to those features.